hollystandring/dwm-bar/README.md

 * [suckless.org](https://dwm.suckless.org/status_monitor/)
 ## More to come!
 * dwm_bat function to display battery percentage and status
-* dwm_notifs function to show the last recieved notification in the bar
 * dwm_bluez function to show currently connected Bluetooth device using bluez
-* The ability to show network speeds and SSID in dwm_network